wp-plugins/amr-users/readme.txt

 == Changelog ==
+= Version 3.5.5 =
+* Change (minor): analysed and tweaked some wpdb calls in view of wp adding 'warning' on 'prepare'.
+* Add: ability to call or use network user lists (with amr-users-multisite 2.3) in a public way using shortcode
+* Fix: csv link went wobbly in certain situations

 = Version 3.5.4 =
 * Add: ability to search with multiple keywords (ie default 'or' type search ala google) or  to use quotes to force a phrase search
 * Tested: with version 2.5 of amr-users-plus, should work with earlier versions too.